 Root Causes: As evidenced by ACT, WIDA, and MAP, the problem is English language learners are performing in the bottom 30th percentile in the state in 2022.
-A root cause of low performance of English language learners in language proficiency and content achievement is due to the need for additional knowledge and skills for educators to deliver effective, grade-level instruction in Tier I designed to provide English language development and content simultaneously.
+A root cause of low performance of English language learners in language proficiency and content achievement is due to the need for additional knowledge and skills for educators to deliver effective, grade-level instruction in Tier I designed to provide English learners' access to the content that builds English language development and content simultaneously.
 Students need effective, grade-level instruction in Tier I.